Universal Exact Compression of Differentially Private Mechanisms: Introduction

 \subsection{Our contribution}

-In this paper, we introduce a novel ``DP mechanism compressor'' called \emph{Poisson private representation (PPR)}, designed to compress and \emph{exactly} simulate \emph{any} local randomizer while ensuring local DP, through the use of shared randomness.
-We elaborate on three main advantages of PPR, namely universality, exactness and communication efficiency.
+In this paper, we introduce a novel ``DP mechanism compressor'' called \emph{Poisson private representation (PPR)}, designed to compress and \emph{exactly} simulate \emph{any} local randomizer while ensuring local DP, through the use of shared randomness.\footnote{ Our code can be found in \url{https://github.com/cheuktingli/PoissonPrivateRepr} } We elaborate on three main advantages of PPR, namely universality, exactness and communication efficiency.

 \textbf{Universality. } Unlike dithered-quantization-based approaches which can only simulate additive noise mechanisms, PPR can simulate any local or central DP mechanism with discrete or continuous input and output.
 Moreover, PPR is \emph{universal} in the sense that the user and the server only need to agree on the output space and a proposal distribution, and the user can simulate any DP mechanism with the same output space.
 The user can choose a suitable DP mechanism and privacy budget according to their communication bandwidth and privacy requirement, without divulging their choice to the server.